Twitter bomb: Politics

-Positive impacts
+Impact

-Twitter bombing/spamming can provide exposure to current events that are not being exposed enough from mainstream media.
+Twitter bombing/spamming can provide exposure to current events that are not being exposed from mainstream media.
 Dhiraj Murthy writes:

 Twitter has received significant media attention in its use to disseminate information during disasters, including the 2008 Mumbai bomb blasts (Dolnick, 2005) and the January 2005 crash of US Airways flight 1549 (Beaumont, 2009).

+Twitter bombing has also been used by activists: